What can you do with a Babson MBA?

-Applicants have two full-time options (one-year and two-year) and three part-time options (evening, online, and blended learning).
+Applicants have two full-time options, one-year and two-year.
+Part-time students can mix and match from online, evening, and hybrid classes.
 Babson has earned accolades overall and within these specific formats.
-For example, the blended learning program recently jumped three places to rank 31st in U.S. News & World Report’s specialty ranking of Online MBA programs, and Babson has long been ranked the No. 1 MBA for entrepreneurship by U.S. News & World Report.
+For example, the Online MBA recently jumped three places to rank 31st in U.S. News & World Report’s specialty ranking of Online MBA programs, and Babson has long been ranked the No. 1 MBA for entrepreneurship by U.S. News & World Report.

 The Future Outlook Is Online

 As Babson students look to the future, it’s one where lifelong learning is more important than ever.
 “The world and workplace are rapidly evolving, and … nearly every sector is being disrupted,” Babson President Stephen Spinelli Jr, MBA’92, PhD has said.

 To stay cutting edge, online master’s programs are an increasingly popular choice for students.
 According to the National Center for Education Statistics, more than 1.1 million graduate students in the U.S. have enrolled in at least one online course, and 80% of them are in exclusively online programs.